ClearingHouse/clearblockd/docs/index.rst

-counterblockd
+clearblockd
 ==================================================

-``counterblockd`` features a full-fledged JSON RPC-based API, which services Counterwallet, as well as any 3rd party services which wish to use it.
+``clearblockd`` features a full-fledged JSON RPC-based API, which services Clearwallet, as well as any 3rd party services which wish to use it.

-``counterblockd`` provides additional services to Counterwallet beyond those offered in the API provided by ``counterpartyd``.
+``clearblockd`` provides additional services to Clearwallet beyond those offered in the API provided by ``clearinghoused``.

 Such services include:

 - Realtime data streaming via socket.io
-- An extended API for Counterwallet-specific actions like wallet preferences storage and retrieval
+- An extended API for Clearwallet-specific actions like wallet preferences storage and retrieval
 - API includes functionality for retieving processed time-series data suitable for display and manipulation (useful for distributed exchange price data, and more)